From Clustering to Cluster Explanations via Neural Networks: Conclusion

 \section{Conclusion}

-We have proposed a general framework for explaining cluster assignments.
-The method converts, without retraining, the clustering model into a functionally equivalent neural network composed of detection and pooling layers.
+We have contributed by for the first time bringing Explainable AI to clustering and have proposed a general framework, called neuralization-propagation, for explaining cluster assignments of a broad range of clustering models.
+The proposed method converts, \textit{without retraining}, the clustering model into a \textit{functionally equivalent} neural network composed of detection and pooling layers.
 This conversion step which we have called `neuralization' enables cluster assignments to be efficiently attributed to input variables by means of a reverse propagation procedure.

-Quantitative evaluation shows that our explanation method is capable of identifying cluster-relevant input features in a precise and systematic manner.
-It can extract insightful patterns on a variety of data involving text, natural images, and their representations.
-The neural network structures elicited by it allow for detailed and targeted explanations.
+Quantitative evaluation shows that our explanation method is capable of identifying cluster-relevant input features in a precise and systematic manner, from the simplest k-means model to some of the most recent proposals such as the SCAN deep clustering model \cite{DBLP:conf/eccv/GansbekeVGPG20}.
+The performance remains high across all considered data types, in particular, abstract vector data, text, natural images, or neuron activations.

-Overall, the method we have proposed complements standard cluster validation techniques by providing a rich interpretable feedback into the nature of the clusters that have been built.
-Furthermore, when paired with a well-functioning clustering algorithm, it provides a useful tool for data analysis where complex data distributions are first summarized into finitely many clusters, that are then exposed to the human in an interpretable manner.
+The method we have proposed complements standard cluster validation techniques by providing a rich interpretable feedback into the nature of the clusters that are built.
+Furthermore, when paired with a well-functioning clustering algorithm, it provides a useful tool for exploratory data analysis and knowledge discovery where complex data distributions are first summarized into finitely many clusters, that are then exposed to the human in an interpretable manner.